benisi/Linear_regression_basics/README.md

 # Linear regression basics
-This is a repo that contain some basic linear regression
+This is a repo that contain the code i wrote while learning linear regression, it can be a good resource for learning because i will add a link to all the materials i used at the reference section.
+Contributions are welcome

 ## Formular